Bandwidth/csharp-sdk/docs/FileFormatEnum.md

 # Bandwidth.Standard.Model.FileFormatEnum
-The format that the recording is stored in
+The format that the recording is stored in.

 ## Properties